dazhi0619/myos/readme.md

 # MyOS

 This is a RISC-V port of Phil-Opp's BlogOS.
 Part of its code comes from rCore-Tutorial [v2](https://github.com/rcore-os/rCore_tutorial_doc) and [v3](https://github.com/rcore-os/rCore-Tutorial-v3).
 It can currently boot, shutdown, print to the screen, and print to the serial port successfully.
-It has a primitive trap handling module as well, which simply jumps over the trapping instruction.
+It has a primitive trap handling module as well, which simply jumps over the trapping instruction and continues executing.

 ## How to run